intel/tcf/README.rst

-TCF is a system that simplifies the creation and execution of test cases (automation, for that matter) with minimal setup effort by engineers (SW, QA and release) and autobuilders alike across a wide amount of hardware platforms.
+TCF is a system that simplifies the creation and execution of test cases (automation, for that matter) with minimal setup effort by engineers (SW, QA and release) and :ref:`autobuilders/CI <tcf_ci>` alike across a wide amount of hardware platforms.
 It is distributed under the terms of the Apache 2.0 license.

 The test framework provides means to: